SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 3. The list available from the *SAProcessing* window includes the pre-defined specifications and the [user-defined specifications](/reference-manual/sa-specifications.html#user-defined-specifications) (if any).
-For a description of the user-defined specifications see 3.2.1.1).
 Click on the specification that will be used for the seasonal adjustment (in the example below *RSA4* is selected).

 	{: .text-center.image-wrapper}